 Action 3: Greater flexibility for storage distribution customers

-Batteries request firm access yet tend to have low capacity utilisation, which results in a large volume of under-utilised network capacity allocated for batteries.
-Firm access for batteries also means that networks can’t reallocate capacity when it’s not being used, for example to connect other customers and for better accommodating other low carbon technologies.
+Electricity storage has significant capability to support customers, provide energy security, and help enable Net Zero.
+However, fully allocating network capacity to these schemes limits other demand and generation customers’ access to networks across the country.
+Electricity storage projects typically request firm access yet tend to have low capacity utilisation, which results in a large volume of under-utilised network capacity allocated for storage.
+These access rights also limit the ability to reallocate capacity when it’s not being used, for example to connect other customers and for better accommodating other low carbon technologies.
 This challenge poses significant risk that other types of connections will be materially delayed, resulting in inefficient outcomes for consumers, acting as a barrier to economic growth and delaying transition to Net Zero.

 How we’re speeding it up